International participation in the Vietnam War: Soviet Union

 Some Russian sources give more specific numbers: Between 1953 and 1991, the hardware donated by the Soviet Union included 2,000 tanks, 1,700 APCs, 7,000 artillery guns, over 5,000 anti-aircraft guns, 158 surface-to-air missile launchers, and 120 helicopters.
 During the war, the Soviets sent North Vietnam annual arms shipments worth $450 million.
 From July 1965 to the end of 1974, fighting in Vietnam was observed by some 6,500 officers and generals, as well as more than 4,500 soldiers and sergeants of the Soviet Armed Forces.
 In addition, Soviet military schools and academies began training Vietnamese soldiers—in all more than 10,000 military personnel.

-The KGB also helped develop the signals intelligence (SIGINT) capabilities of the North Vietnamese, through an operation known as Vostok (also known as Phương Đông, meaning "Orient" and named after the Vostok 1).
+The KGB also helped to develop the signals intelligence (SIGINT) capabilities of North Vietnam, through an operation known as Vostok (also known as Phương Đông, meaning "Orient" and named after the Vostok 1).
 The Vostok program was a counterintelligence and espionage program.
 These programs were pivotal in detecting and defeating CIA and South Vietnamese commando teams sent into North Vietnam, as they were detected and captured.
 The Soviets helped the Ministry of Public Security recruit foreigners within high-level diplomatic circles among the Western-allies of the US, under a clandestine program known as "B12,MM" which produced thousands of high-level documents for nearly a decade, including targets of B-52 strikes.
 In 1975, the SIGINT services had broken information from Western US-allies in Saigon, determining that the US would not intervene to save South Vietnam from collapse.

-Other Communist states
+Other communist states

 Czechoslovakia

 Vietnam People's Air Force pilots walk by their aircraft, the MiG-17.
 The development of the North Vietnamese Vietnam People's Air Force (VPAF) during the war was assisted by Warsaw Pact nations throughout the war.
 Between 1966 and 1972 a total of 17 flying aces was credited by the VPAF against US fighters.

 The Czechoslovak Socialist Republic was a member of the Warsaw Pact and sent significant aid to North Vietnam, both prior to and after the Prague Spring.
-The Czechoslovakian government created committees which sought to not only promote and establish peace, but also to promote victory for Viet Cong and PAVN forces.
-Czech-made equipment and military aid would increase significantly following the Prague Spring.
+The Czechoslovak government created committees which sought to promote and establish peace, while also promoting victory for Viet Cong and PAVN forces.
+Czech-made equipment and military aid increased significantly following the Prague Spring.
 Czechoslovakia continued to send tens of thousands of Czech-made rifles as well as mortar and artillery throughout the war.
 In general, Czechoslovakia was aligned with European leftist movements, and there were simultaneous protests demonstrating against the Soviet intervention in Prague and the US intervention in Vietnam.

 Cooperation with Czechoslovakia on the development of North Vietnamese air capabilities began as early as 1956.
 Czechoslovak instructors and trainers instructed the Vietnam People's Air Force (VPAF) in China and helped them develop a modernised air force, with the Czech-built Aero Ae-45 and Aero L-29 Delfín alongside Zlín Z 26 aircraft utilised significantly for training, and regarded as preferential to Soviet-built Yakovlev Yak-3 as training aircraft.